• Skip to primary navigation

 It means your tawa is not seasoned properly.
 You can check dosa tawa seasoning here.
 For quick tawa seasoning.

-• Heat the dosa tawa add 1 tsp of oil break and add 2 red chillies, spread the chillies so that it touches all over the pan, cook for a minute, then remove it.
+• Heat the dosa tawa add 1 teaspoon of oil break and add 2 red chillies, spread the chillies so that it touches all over the pan, cook for a minute, then remove it.
 Now make dosas

 2.What type of Oats to use for Oats Dosa?